Roadmapping Your Path to Elected Office

 5. Find your voice

 Communication skills are essential to running for office.
 But communication is not just about trying to give rousing speeches like Senators Lisa Murkowski or Kamala Harris.
 The most important thing you can communicate to the public is who you are.
-This means developing your story and your voice, which will make it easier to cultivate an authentic presentation style.
+This means developing your story and your values, which will make it easier to cultivate an authentic presentation style.
 Our stories are what help us to connect to potential voters.

 6. Amplify your voice